kritikos-io/.config/README.md

 # dotfiles

-A collection of my personal configuration for system elements and my software of choice, meant to be added as a submodule under development repos
+A collection of my personal configuration for system elements and my software of choice, meant to be added as a submodule under development repos.
+**Windows machines need to have git configured in order to be able to handle symlinks!**

 ## Usage